Asset of community value: Restrictions

 The listing of a property as an asset of community value lasts for five years after which it is automatically delisted and the restrictions imposed by the covenant are removed.
 Communities can however apply for the listing to be renewed.
 Care should be taken to ensure the listing is continuous- apply for renewal not less than eight weeks before the original listing ends.

 Between 6 March 2015 and 22 May 2017 there was special protection in place protecting ACV listed or nominated pubs from a change of use or demolition under the 'permitted development' rules in the General Permitted Development Order.
 From 23 May 2017 onwards this protection is extended to all pubs regardless of their ACV status, under the Amendment to the GPDO (SI 2017/619).
 This means that any change of use or demolition (apart from changing the way a pub operates to include greater dining use, and back again to a solely drinking establishment) now requires full planning permission.

 Numbers

 By late 2015, of about 860 pubs across the country which had registered as ACVs, twelve had been acquired by groups under the community right to bid and none had been purchased under compulsory purchase powers, although in 2015 there were two cases where the latter was being investigated; as of 2018 there were about six pub CPO actions being considered or underway.

 The largest group of listings have been for pubs, with over one hundred listed by August 2013 and six hundred by March 2015.
-Sport and leisure facilities include Ewood Park football stadium, Old Trafford football stadium, St. Andrews football stadium, Blackpool Football Stadium, Bloomfield Road, Blackpool, Newbury Football Ground (West Berks), Reading FC's Madejski Stadium, The Valley and the South Bank Undercroft; sports clubs; parks including Myddleton Square in Islington.
+Sport and leisure facilities include Elland Road stadium in Leeds, Ewood Park football stadium in Blackburn, Old Trafford football stadium, St. Andrews football stadium, the Blackpool football stadium at Bloomfield Road, Newbury Football Ground (West Berks), Reading F.C.'s Madejski Stadium, The Valley and the South Bank Undercroft; sports clubs; parks including Myddelton Square in Islington.